twf2360/Newtons-Cradle/code/txt/notes.md

             - first few collisions work, things get weird after :confused:
                 - Possible solution!!!
 Is it due to the fact that EC is doesn't conserve energy?
                 - second possible solution - maybe due to the large size of the radii in previous iterations?
+                    -this has been fixed with a bit of a hotfix, but it works!
+            - The total energy plot doesn't appear to be a simple addition of the ke and pe
+                - perfect idea for a unit test!

         -put the collision handler, and the calculator without collisions, in seperate functions :white_check_mark: